sefinek/Blacklisted-Emails/README.md

 ```

 ## 📨 Where can I preview the content of spam emails?
 Markdown files containing the contents of spam emails are located in the [blacklist/mails](blacklist/mails) folder.

+> [!CAUTION]
-⚠️ Do not click any links within these messages – they may lead to malicious websites!
+> Do not click any links within these messages – they may lead to malicious websites!

 ## 🛠️ Contributing
 Contributions are welcome (: